sourcenetwork/defradb/docs/website/references/cli/defradb_node_identity.md

 ### Synopsis

-Get information about the node's identity
+Get information about the node's identity.

+Node uses the identity to be able to exchange encryption keys with other nodes.

 The identity contains:
-- A secp256k1 private key that is a 256-bit big-endian binary-encoded number, padded to a length of 32 bytes in HEX format.
 - A compressed 33-byte secp256k1 public key in HEX format.
 - A "did:key" generated from the public key.